Ram Trucks

 Ram Trucks (stylized as RAM) is an American brand of light to mid-weight pickup heavy duty trucks and other commercial vehicles, and a division of Stellantis North America (previously Chrysler Group LLC).
 It was established in a spin-off of Dodge in 2009 using the name of the Ram pickup line of trucks.
-Ram Trucks' logo was originally used as Dodge's logo.
+Ram Trucks' logo, featuring the head of a ram, was originally used by Dodge.
 New series Ram 1500 pickups are made at Sterling Heights Assembly in Sterling Heights, Michigan.
 Since its inception, the brand has used the slogan "Guts.
 Glory.
 Ram."

+In October 2023, Ram became part of the Stellantis Pro One global commercial vehicles division.

 Background

 Prior to the 1970s, Dodge had maintained a separate marque for trucks, Fargo Trucks, primarily for use outside the United States.
 After that point, all trucks made by Chrysler were distributed under the Dodge marque.

 In June 2009, when Chrysler emerged from Chapter 11 bankruptcy protection, Fiat Group received a 20% stake in Chrysler Group LLC and Sergio Marchionne was appointed CEO, replacing CEO Robert Nardelli.
 On June 10 that year, substantially all of Chrysler's assets were sold to "New Chrysler", organized as Chrysler Group LLC.
 The federal government provided support for the deal with US$8 billion in financing at near 21%.
 Under CEO Marchionne, "World Class Manufacturing" or WCM, a system of thorough manufacturing quality, was introduced and several products re-launched with quality and luxury.
 The Ram, Jeep, Dodge, SRT and Chrysler divisions were separated to focus on their own identity and brands.